Anubhavmalik1/restaurant_billing/README.md

 # restaurant_billing

-This is a restaurant billing system or restaurant management system which supports only billing system.This project is written in python and uses tkinter as gui and sqlite as database.
+Tech Stack: Python
+1. Tkinter as GUI
+2. SQLite as database

+This is a Restaurant Ordering and Billing System, which includes two windows: Admin Window and Chef Window.
+These windows handle the process of taking orders from customers, processing the order, and delivering it.